teotiger/pldi/readme.md

 ## Introduction

-With **PL**/SQL **D**ata **I**ntegration you can read every binary file and - with the corresponding adapter - transform the (textual) data into a single table for further usage.
+With **PL**/SQL **D**ata **I**ntegration it is possible to read in Oracle every binary file and - with the corresponding adapter - transform the (textual) data into a single table for further usage.

 Main features from **PLDI**:

-- binary files in
-- binary files can be read from a directory object, from a big string (CLOB parameter) or direct
+- binary files can be read from a directory object, from a huge string (CLOB) or from another table (for example **apex_collections**)
 - adapter for CSV ("Character"-Delimited-Values) comes out of the box
-- you can define a PL/SQL statement to execute after the file processing
+- define a PL/SQL statement to execute after the file processing ("push" info about file processing)

 ## Installation